Dynamo2k1/SIEM_Solution/README.md

     };
     ```

+    - **Props**:
+        - `title`: Title of the logs section.
+        - `data`: Array of log data to be displayed.

+    - **Functionality**:
+        - This component displays a title for the logs section.
+        - It provides buttons to select different types of charts (Pie, Scatter, Line, Funnel).
+        - The selected chart type determines the type of chart displayed for the log data.
+        - It renders a DataGrid table to display the log data in a tabular format.

+    - **Usage**:
+        - Include this component in the main App component, passing the title and data props to display logs with chart and table.
-5. **`NetworkingSection`**: Specialized section for networking logs filtered to include only 'Nmap scan' and 'Ping' events.
+5. **`NetworkingSection`**: This section is specialized for displaying networking logs filtered to include only 'Nmap scan' and 'Ping' events.

     ```javascript
     const NetworkingSection = ({ data }) => {